kiyoshisasano/agent-pld-metrics/Practitioner_Vocabulary_Mapping_Guide.md

 # 6. Boundaries of This Guide

-To avoid ambiguity:

 This guide **does not**:

 * Add new formal terms to PLD
 * Introduce new phases
 * Modify lifecycle semantics
-* Serve as a replacement for Level 1–3 specifications
+* Replace Level 1–3 specifications

 This guide **does**: